Yogesh-K-Matkar/react_concept_react_app/README.md

 2. React.StrictMode:-
     It is a tool for highlighting potential problems in an application.
 It activates additional checks and warnings for its descendants.

-    It does not render any visible UI.
-It activates additional checks and warnings for its descendants.

     It helps to identify components with unsafe life-cycles, legacy API usage, and other side effects.

     Syntax:- Wrap the entire application with <React.StrictMode> tag